gantry/docs/pages/01.gantry5/05.advanced/03.customizing-theme-files/docs.md

 The following directories are rooted in the `ROOT/wp-content/plugins/gantry5/engines/nucleus` directory.
 This directory houses files that belong to the **Nucleus** engine, which is the core of Gantry 5's layout system.
 It provides core CSS, layout control, core files for theme creation, etc.

 When creating custom copies of these files, you will want to put them in `THEME_DIR/custom/engine/` to indicate that these are engine-specific directories and not part of the theme-specific data.
+More information on this topic is outline in the [Creating Custom File Overrides](../file-overrides) chapter.

 | Directory          |
 | :------            |